 It’s almost as if it’s a throw-away comment:

-The double-edged sword the banks are wielding will affect many homeowners.
+The double-edged sword that banks are wielding will affect many homeowners.

 Those whose interest-only mortgages have underperformed need to be wary.
 Always check that your repayment vehicle is performing as well as it should.